Naitik2408/NoteApp/README.md

 * There is a verification issue.
 It does not work properly and sometimes it shows the error message "Error: Invalid url params.

+## Version V1.0.1

+Change

+- Temprory removed the verification  process due to some issues with Google API and Appwrite issue.
+We will fix it in future versions.